CryptoManufaktur-io/terra-docker/README.md

 To start, run `docker-compose up -d`.
 To update terrad, run `docker-compose build --no-cache`, followed by `docker-compose down && docker-compose up -d`.

-Note that snapshot download can easily take 7 hours.
+Note that snapshot download takes ~ 1 hour.
 Do not stop the container while it is doing initial setup.
 If you do stop it, it'll start the download over when it gets started again.

 [Traefik instructions](https://eth-docker.net/docs/Usage/ReverseProxy) and instructions to [configure ufw](https://eth-docker.net/docs/Support/Cloud) so it's "in the path" of Docker.